kellyreymaness/Project1/README.md

 ## Return Team Stats data

 Team statistics can be sliced and diced several different ways.
-The following functions can be used to call stats data as delineated
+The following functions can be used to call stats data as delineated below:
-below:
-\* fetchRoster(): roster data for all teams
+<br> \* fetchRoster(): roster data for all teams
 \* fetchPersonData(): similar to fetchRoster() but with less information.
 \* fetchNextGame(): Details of upcoming game for a specified team